axypro/sourcemap/doc/concepts.md

 **Generated position**: a position in the generated content.
 Is described by a line number and a column number.

 **Source**: a file of the original code.
 One or more.
 Specific source is identified by an index of the "sources" field of the source map file.

 **Source position**: a position in the original content.
 Is described by a source index, a line number (in the source file) and a column number.
-Additional, it can contain information about a symbol name which located in this position.
+Additionally, it can contain information about a symbol name which located in this position.

 **Symbol name**: an identifier (a function name, a variable name or etc) from a source content.

 **Position map** (or **position**): a relationship between a source position and a generated position.